zarinakolybaeva/Game-project/README.md

 # Project Name: Game Catalogue

-Game Catalogue is an Android application that allows users to browse and discover various games, view games by categories, and explore detailed information about each game.
+Game Catalogue is an Android application that allows users to browse and discover various games, view them by categories or platfomrs.

 ## Overview